DJ LeMahieu Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Angels pitching staff ranks 24th in MLB.
+- The pitching staff for the Angels has a collective 8.2 K/9, which ranks 24th in the league.

-- The Angels have a 3.62 team ERA that ranks ninth across all MLB pitching staffs.
+- The Angels' 3.53 team ERA ranks ninth across all MLB pitching staffs.

-- Angels pitchers combine to give up 14 home runs (0.8 per game), the sixth-fewest in baseball.
+- Angels pitchers combine to allow 15 home runs (0.8 per game), the seventh-fewest in baseball.

-- Canning (0-0) takes the mound for the Angels to make his second start this season.
+- Sandoval (1-0) gets the starting nod for the Angels in his fourth start of the season.
+He has a 1.23 ERA in 14 2/3 innings pitched, with 10 strikeouts.

-- The right-hander last appeared in relief on Tuesday, when he threw 2/3 innings against the New York Yankees while giving up hits.
+- In his most recent appearance -- in relief on Wednesday -- the lefty tossed 2/3 innings against the New York Yankees while surrendering hits.

+- In three games this season, the 26-year-old has an ERA of 1.23, with 6.1 strikeouts per nine innings.
+Opponents are batting .196 against him.

 © 2023 Data Skrive.
 All rights reserved.